AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Conclusions and Future Research

-The findings reported in this study pave the way towards several research directions.
-In the short term, it is our intention to assessing the efficiency of AT-MFCGA using additional problem instances.
-Another interesting research line to be pursued in the near future is to exploit the information contained in the cellular grid to cope with non-stationary tasks, namely, tasks whose formulation evolves over time.
-We believe that the neighborhood-based structure of AT-MFCGA can not only contribute to the convergence of the overall algorithm, but also serve as a detector of changes in the tasks that reflect on the synergies among problems.
-Finally, we plan to address other practical scenarios suited to be tackled with multitasking approaches, such as multi-agent reinforcement learning or the design of automated machine learning pipelines.
+The findings reported in this study pave the way for several future research directions.
+In the short term, it is our intention to assess the efficiency of AT-MFCGA using additional problem instances.
+Another interesting line of research to be pursued in the near future is to exploit the information contained in the cellular grid to cope with non-stationary tasks, namely, tasks that evolve over time.
+We believe that the neighborhood-based structure of AT-MFCGA does not only contribute to the convergence of the overall algorithm, but also serves to detect changes in tasks that reflect the synergies among problems.
+Finally, we plan to address other practical scenarios suited to be tackled with multitasking approaches, such as fuzzy control systems \cite{precup2019nature}, fuzzy conformable fractional differential equations \cite{arqub2020fuzzy}, second-order boundary value problems \cite{arqub2014numerical}.